asgerrud/CLI-ITU/README.md

 - Kattis commands (WIP)

 This project is open source.
 Any contributions by students, professors or other staff members at the IT University of Copenhagen are highly welcome.
+Each accepted contribution grants you a free beverage at cafe [Analog](https://cafeanalog.dk/) ☕🍵

 Powered by [OCLIF](https://oclif.io/)
 <br>